Structure of Instruction

 - Freestyle – Freestyle is the sparring component of Kenpo Karate.
 The practice of freestyle will begin by learning a series of base combinations.
 This will progress to free-sparring in a controlled environment with an emphasis on learning and safety.

-- Testings will take place during class times.
+- Testings will take place during specified class times.

-- Intermediate testings for Kids Kenpo students will not take place on these nights.
-Those will be done in regular class time.
+- Intermediate testings (stripes) for Kids Kenpo students will be done in regular class time.

 - At Beginner and Intermediate levels (Yellow through Green) these will be broad group tests.